Let’s talk about – Attacking Midfielder | Left or right side?

 Support – the Winger’s job is to try to quickly get past his man and get in an early cross for the forwards.

-Attack – he will try and run at the defence in the final third, aiming to cause panic and indecision prior to shooting or attempting to make a through ball/cross to a team mate.
+Attack – the player will try and run at the defence in the final third, aiming to cause panic and indecision prior to shooting or attempting to make a through ball/cross to a team mate.

 Wide Playmaker – MR/L